d-flood/criticus/README.md

 Moving from transcription to collation to analysis requires several steps of intermediate conversion of the data along the way.
 Tendon is a collection of tools to help 'connect' these three basic tasks.

 ## What Tendon Does
-Tendon is a desktop app with eight tools:
+Tendon is a desktop app with nine distinct tools:
 1. Convert a plain text transcription of a chapter or other unit into single-verse JSON files properly formatted for use in the Collation Editor.
 This is the simplest way to get data into the Collation Editor.
 2. Get a consolidated plain text file from an entire folder of JSON files.
 3. Convert a repurposed superset of Markdown to TEI XML.
 Included is a graphical user interface (GUI) to my CLI [MarkdownTEI](https://github.com/d-flood/MarkdownTEI).
 This is presented as simple and offline alternative to the [Online Transcription Editor (OTE)](https://itsee-wce.birmingham.ac.uk/ote/transcriptiontool).
 MarkdownTEI converted files can even be uploaded to the OTE.